Las Vegas Nail Salon Manager Killed Over $35 Manicure

 “I tried to hold the car back, but I’m not Superman.
 She ran off for $35 and killed my wife — $35 to run my wife over,” Chung, holding back tears, told the Las Vegas Review-Journal about the woman he considered a wife even though they were not officially married.

-Nguyen was the mother of three daughters between the ages of 20 and 28 and two grandchildren, a 4-year-old and a 6-year-old.
+Nguyen was the mother of three daughters between the ages of 20 and 28, as well as grandmother to two grandchildren, a 4-year-old and a 6-year-old.
 Her daughters all live in California but were in Las Vegas at the time to visit their mother for the holidays.

 Crystal Nails & Spa will be closed until further notice.
 There is a makeshift memorial outside of the store with a framed photo of Nguyen, candles, flowers, and letters.